Zybulon/h5pandas/README.md

 file opening and that can be very time and memory consuming for large dataset/DataFrame.

 Instead, this library opens a file and create a Pandas DataFrame without actually reading the data.
-The data are read only when needed, this behavior is called "lazy DataFrame".
+The data are read only when needed, this behavior is called "out-of-core DataFrame".
 It allows to open very huge files (even larger than memory) instantaneously and with a very memory footprint (less than 1 MB).

 ### How it works ?